Five Health Benefits of Taking A Break from Alcohol

 We're Here to Help.

-At GoHealth Urgent Care, we want to help our patients be as healthy and happy as possible in 2019!
-If you need us, click below to make a same-day check-in, and our excellent team of health care professionals will care for you.
+At GoHealth Urgent Care, we want to help our patients be as healthy and happy as possible in the new year!
+If you need us, click below to make a same-day check-in, and our excellent team of healthcare professionals will care for you.

 (Note: If you’ve been drinking heavily, consult a medical provider before you cut back, or consider seeking inpatient treatment.)